themhz/phptoolset/readme.md

 5. php index.php database deleteremote  //delete all the remote files
 6. php index.php database deletelocal  //delete all the local files
 7. php index.php database backup  //run all the basic flow

+Command you can use to backup xamp
+1. php index.php xamp backup